NeuroTechX/EEG-ExPy/doc/getting_started/data_zipper.md

 * *-ip ; --prompt*: Bypass the other flags to activate an interactive prompt

 **Using the introprompt flag**
+If using the -ip flag the user will be prompted to input the various session parameters.
+The prompts are detailed below.

 *** Experiment Selection ***
 ```